tawfekov/ZF2EntityAudit/README.md

 ZF2EntityAudit
 ==============

-An module to audit Doctrine 2 entities in ZF2 and browse the audit log
+An module to audit Doctrine 2 entities in ZF2 and browse the audit log , inspired by https://github.com/simplethings/EntityAudit

 Demo